ToshioCP/LaTeX-BuildTools/README.md

 # LaTeX Build Tools

-LaTeX Build Tools is a tool to maintain big LaTeX source files.
+LaTeX Build Tools is a tool to manage big LaTeX source files.
-This version is different from the old versions as follows.
+This version is different from the old versions.

 - Use `lbt` command to run every sub commands.
-- It is provided as a gem.
+- It is provided as a gem, which is a Ruby library program.

 The old versions, the one with rake and the other of bash scripts, are moved to the other branches, `rake_version` and `bash` respectively.

-LaTeX Build Tools supports `lualatex` engine only.
+LaTeX Build Tools supports LuaLaTeX engine only.
 If you want to use another engine, you need to modify `lib/lbt/build.rb` and `lib/lbt/part_typeset.rb`.

 ## Prerequisite